-The Government has said it maintains committed to the introduction of a hard schools NFF but has not confirmed when this will be.
+The 2017 Government said it remained committed to the introduction of a hard schools NFF but did not confirm when this would take place.
 A hard formula would mean that funding is given directly to schools, largely cutting local authorities out of the distribution process for core school funding.